Linesmerrill/police-cad-api/README.md

 1. Go 1.17+ installed.
 See [download and install Go](https://go.dev/doc/install) to get started.
 2. Generate jwt token to communicate with front-end web server.
 See [How to Generate a JWT](#how-to-generate-a-jwt) for more details.
+3. Attach the jwt header as an `Authorization: Bearer` token.
+See [How to attach an Auth Bearer Token](#how-to-attach-an-auth-bearer-token) for more details.

 ## Run

 1. Duplicate `.env.example` and rename the new file to `.env`.
 Edit to your configurations.